With the on and off closure of gyms over the past year, trying to keep up some kind of consistency with your fitness routine has been no easy feat.

 When motivation is running low, it’s easy for a rest day to turn into a rest week and before you know it you’ve lost any kind of routine and the thought of even a gentle sweat session seems like a daunting task.

-Here are some pointers on how to reintroduce exercise into your daily routine, after taking a long hiatus...
+To help you get back on track, here are some pointers on how to reintroduce exercise into your daily routine, after taking a long hiatus...

 Set your expectations